 Unless you are a Zen-infused master guru who has discovered the path to enlightenment and everlasting peace, a day will come when you, too, will lose your cool in front of your kids.
 It’s probably already come.
-These days, when you’re trying to homeschool, the dog has thrown up all over the carpet and your normally sweet, loving angels have turned into raving lunatics hell-bent on taking each other down, it’s impossible not to.
-And how you deal with your foray into the dark depths of a parenting meltdown may have more of an impact on your kids than how you act during the good times.
+Maybe when you were trying to homeschool, the dog threw up all over the carpet and your normally sweet, loving angels turned into raving lunatics hell-bent on taking each other down… It’s impossible not to.
+And how you deal with your foray into the dark depths of parenting meltdowns may have more of an impact on your kids than how you act during the good times.

 There will always be moments when your superhero cape slips off and your cool facade falters.
 Moments you are not proud of.
 Moments that you hope will not live in your children’s memories forever.
 Moments when your kids will witness you as a mere mortal who doesn’t always have it together.
 That’s okay.
 It’s normal.

-So next time you are drowning in meltdown madness and wondering how you will pay for the years of therapy you fear you just inflicted on your children, remember, what matters most is not that you lost it but how you deal with the aftermath.
+So the next time you are drowning in parenting meltdowns madness and wondering how you will pay for the years of therapy you fear you just inflicted on your children, remember: what matters most is not that you lost it but how you deal with the aftermath.